Soil Types – Mapping

 To see what data we use to define urban areas, please see the country specific information.

-Both the final topsoil map and the original national soil map are available for you to see in SCALGO Live, but it is the topsoil map that is used in our analyses.
+Both the final topsoil map and the original national soil map are available for you to see in Scalgo Live, but it is the topsoil map that is used in our analyses.